bmancini55/building-lightning/src/advanced/circular_rebalance.md

 Circular Rebalancing is a technique for when you have multiple channels open and want to change the inbound/outbound ratio for your channels.
 The general idea is that you pay yourself (only losing some fees along the way) using a channel that has excess outbound capacity and you accept payment through the channel that has excess inbound capacity.
 In this regard, the payment generates a circle and the net result is that your channel balances are more evenly distributed for both sending and receiving.

-Create a Polar environment with three nodes: Alice, Bob, and Carol where:
+Create a new Polar environment with three nodes: Alice, Bob, and Carol where:

 - Alice opens a channel to Bob
 - Bob opens a channel to Carol